 The process plant has been designed with sufficient flexibility to ensure market demand for different particle sizes can be met as markets with different product specifications require.

-The processing plant was designed by Chalieco and Changsha Engineering and Research Institute Ltd of Nonferrous Metallurgy with a mining feed rate of two million tonnes per annum using conventional processes including crushing and screening, grinding, flotation, filtration and drying, classification and screening and bagging.
+The processing plant has a mining feed rate of two million tonnes per annum using conventional processes including crushing and screening, grinding, flotation, filtration and drying, classification and screening and bagging.

 Syrah has now received the following key government approvals for the Balama Project.